drewm27/speakerrankings/portable/small.md

 ## #5 Teufel Boomster Go: 80€
 - Positives: Pretty deep bass and quite balanced overall for the size.
+- App: No
+- Aux Input: No
 - Battery Life: 10 hours
+- Bluetooth Codecs: SBC
+- Built in Microphone: Yes
+- EQ: No
 - IP Rating: IPX7
 - Party Mode: No
 - Power Bank: No